Reorganizing topologies of Steiner trees to accelerate their elimination: A dynamic enumeration scheme

 Once we know which topologies may result from reorganization, we must determine whether or not to reorganize and, if so, in which order we will explore the topologies.
 Therefore, we define an \emph{interaction criterion}.
-This criterion could be based on a lower bound of the potential trees, their minimum length after complete optimization, the resultant of the surface tension forces exerted on the colliding Steiner point, or anything that one find suitable.
+This criterion could be based on a lower bound of the potential trees, their minimum length after complete optimization, the resultant of the surface tension forces exerted on the colliding Steiner point, or anything that one finds suitable.
 Depending on this criterion, we can then choose which topology should be explored first.
 If the best topology is the current one, there is no need to change the exploration, but if at least one reorganization is better, we can ``jump'' to it in the \mbox{branch-and-bound} tree.
 We can then continue from this topology (eventually examining other reorganizations on the way), and when we have finished exploring all its descendants, we can continue the exploration of the topology we were at first or jump to the second one if it is a better candidate.

-In this way, we obviously explore or prune all nodes of the \mbox{branch-and-bound} tree, and do so faster than in the original algorithm, the speed depending mainly on the criterion chosen for the interaction process. \Cref{OES} describes our enumeration scheme.
+In this way, we obviously explore or prune all nodes of the \mbox{branch-and-bound} tree, and numerical results will show that we do so faster when using topology reorganizations compare to the original algorithm. \Cref{OES} describes a recursive algorithm for an enumeration scheme equipped with reorganizations.
 This algorithm satisfies three important conditions: \begin{itemize} \item It terminates. \item Every node is explored or cut. \item No node is explored more than once. \end{itemize}

-We do not operate any reorganizations on the last level, because we wish to reach leaves by going through topologies that tend to give smaller trees.
+We do not operate any reorganizations on the last level, because we wish to reach leaves by going through topologies that tend to give shorter trees.
 Even though, in some cases, this could save a little time, we consider that a reorganization of a leaf topology is not worth the computational cost.
 If the reorganization does indeed give a small enough Steiner tree, we would reach it anyway by continuing the exploration of the \mbox{branch-and-bound} tree.
 However, if the length of the reorganization is too large and needs to be pruned, there is a high probability that its parent or one ancestor is also too large, so we could prune the whole subtree and save the time required to optimize the leaf topology.
 In practice, the second case occurs much more often than the first case.

 In terms of implementation and space, because we use a recursive algorithm, we do not need to store any additional information to be able to ``jump back'' to the topology we came from.
 We can cut branches once their exploration is over so the theoretical maximum number of nodes in the tree at a time is $1 + 3 + 5 + \cdots + (2N-5) + $number of reorganizations to reach the current leaf.
 In practice, reorganizations occur often enough so this number is actually almost never reached.